mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 {{<img src="license-expired-note.png" has-border="true" alt="I'm Michael Lynch, the founder of TinyPilot.
 I'm reaching out because I saw that your one-year TinyPilot Pro license recently expired.
 Renewing your license is optional, but it gives you continued access to new features and bugfixes in TinyPilot's software.
 We publish updates every two to three months, and you can see some of our recent work in the public changelog.
 Renewing your TinyPilot Pro license also gives you access to private email support as well as priority support in our public help forums.
 As a small company, we rely on license renewals to help fund improvements to the software, so thank you in advance if you choose to renew!
 If you'd rather not renew, I recommend downloading a copy of the latest version of TinyPilot Pro you qualify for (TinyPilot Pro 2.6.0).
 The image will allow you to factory reset your device if you ever need to.">}}

-I sent seven emails in order to define the process for one of my teammates to take over.

-Of the seven customers I emailed, none renewed or responded to the email.
-Currently, it's too small a sample to draw conclusions.
+I sent seven emails in order to test out the idea, but none of the recipients renewed or responded to the email.
+It's too small a sample to draw conclusions.
 If I need 7.8% of customers to renew, then that's only one customer out of 12 or 13.

 I'm reluctant to continue this experiment because there are a lot of factors working against it: